astronomer/astro-provider-databricks/docs/index.rst

 Astro Databricks Provider
 =========================

-This is a provider for running Databricks Jobs on Aiflow created by Astronomer.
+This is a provider for running Databricks Jobs on Airflow created by Astronomer.

 Databricks Workflow TaskGroup
 """"""""""""""""""""""""""""""""""""